Aviation Infrastructure Funding

 • Submit progress reports as required

-• Submit a final claim package at project conclusion to receive the final payment under the CGA
+• Submit a final claim package upon completion of the project to receive the final payment under the CGA

 Overview